 Lucy Hulse, President

-Lucy Hulse is the Chief Financial Officer of Wide Horizons For Children, Inc., based in Waltham, MA.
-WHFC is one of the largest private, non-profit adoption placement agencies in the U.S. She is a former business manager at Community Day Care of Lawrence, served on the Development Committee of The Waring School, and is a former trustee of the River Valley Charter School.
+Lucy Hulse is the former Chief Financial Officer of Wide Horizons For Children, Inc. (WHFC), based in Waltham, MA.
+WHFC is dedicated to the well-being and security of vulnerable and orphaned children worldwide through programs that help keep families together, provide quality care for children living in orphanages, and through adoption services.
+She is a former business manager at Community Day Care of Lawrence, served on the Development Committee of The Waring School, and is a former trustee of the River Valley Charter School.
 She holds an MBA degree from Babson College.
 Lucy currently serves as President of the board.

 Priscilla Loring, Treasurer